Board of Director Biographies

 Ogden Air Logistics Complex

-Jonene Johanson is Branch Chief of Force Development and Analysis at Ogden Air Logistics Complex, Hill Air Force Base, Utah, responsible for 50+ contract management interns and support staff.
-She began her contracting career as a student intern in 2001 and has held progressive positions in contracting supporting programs such as F-16, KC-10, B-52, Aircrew Training and Rehearsal Support (ATARS), and Mature and Proven Aircraft (MAPA) leading to her current assignment.
-Ms. Johanson holds a BS and MBA from Weber State University (WSU), where she currently teaches Principles of Contract Management as an adjunct MBA instructor.
-She is a graduate of the distinguished Contract Management Leadership Development Program, holds a CFCM, CPCM, and Contracts Fellow designation, and has been published in Contract Management Magazine.
-She holds an unlimited warrant, DAWIA certification Level III in Contracting and Level I in Program Management, has completed Air Command and Staff College, and is a graduate of the distinguished DoD Executive Leadership Development Program.
-As a member of the Great Salt Lake Chapter, Ms. Johanson has served in multiple positions, such as Scholarship Chair, Treasurer, NES Committee, President Elect, and President.
-She served on the National University Outreach Relations Committee from 2008-2013, is a CMLDP mentor and a two-time World Congress co-presenter.
+Jonene Johanson is branch chief of force development and analysis at Ogden Air Logistics Complex, Hill Air Force Base, Utah, responsible for 50+ contract management interns and support staff.
+She began her contracting career as a student intern in 2001 and has held progressive positions in contracting supporting programs ever since.
+She holds a BS and MBA from Weber State University, where she currently teaches as an adjunct MBA instructor.
+She is a graduate of NCMA's distinguished Contract Management Leadership Development Program (CMLDP) and has been published in Contract Management Magazine.
+She holds an unlimited warrant, DAWIA certification Level III in Contracting and Level I in Program Management, has completed Air Command and Staff College, and is a graduate of the distinguished DOD Executive Leadership Development Program.
+As a member of the Great Salt Lake Chapter of NCMA, she has served in multiple positions, such as scholarship chair, treasurer, National Education Seminar Committee, president-elect, and president.
+She served on the National University Outreach Relations Committee from 2008-2013 and is a CMLDP mentor and a two-time World Congress co-presenter.

 William S. Kaplan, CPCM, Fellow—Director